coderespawn/dungeon-architect-user-guide-unity/source/09_rules.md

 In this Diablo like dungeon level,  the way our camera is setup, we don't want a room wall to block our view when we are inside a room

-So a we create non-view blocking fences instead of walls at certain wall facing directions
+So we create non-view blocking fences instead of walls at certain wall facing directions

 ![Rule to disallow wall creation in the +X and +Z-axis](../assets/images/non_view_block_rule.jpg)